1978 - WiFi Mouse

 WiFi Mouse

-WiFi Mouse is a cross-platform application that allows a mobile device to function as a wireless mouse, keyboard, and touchpad for a host computer.
+WiFi Mousearrow-up-right is a cross-platform application that allows a mobile device to function as a wireless mouse, keyboard, and touchpad for a host computer.
 It communicates over a local network using TCP/IP and typically listens on specific ports (such as 1978) to receive input events.
 The software enables control of the host system without physical interaction, supporting gestures, media controls, and basic keyboard input.
 From a security perspective, if the control port is exposed to untrusted networks or lacks authentication, an attacker could remotely send input events, execute commands, or manipulate the host system.

 Unauthenticated RCE